International Summit in Human Genetics and Genomics

 - The multiplier effect resulting from their return to their countries to build capacity (train others, set up research/clinical facilities, introduce genomics in the curriculum etc.) and strengthen their curricula, research and healthcare systems.

-Interested and qualified candidates must apply on official letterhead and signatures, with:
+Interested and qualified candidates must apply on official institutional letterhead and signatures, with:

 - Resume/ Curriculum Vitae

-- Cover letter, not to exceed 2 pages indicating-
+- Cover letter on official institutional letterhead with signature, not to exceed 2 pages indicating-

 - Their interest in attending the Summit.